How to get to Saint Tropez from Nice or Marseille

 How to get from Marseille to Saint Tropez by rented car.

-You can rent a car at the airport building.
-Cars from Sixt, Avis and Budget are at your service.
-The price per day of rent starts from 160 euros and depends on the class of the car.
-You can choose what suits you and get acquainted with the rental conditions on the rentalcars.com website.
-So, you got behind the wheel and are ready to travel.
-You have to drive about 150 km, and the trip will take about 2 hours, but if you are traveling during the high season (summer, especially August) or on weekends, get ready that the journey will take longer due to traffic jams.
-From the airport, you need to turn onto the D9 highway towards Aix-en-Provence and, before reaching it, turn onto the A8 toll highway towards Nice.
-After 80 km, turn onto the A57 towards Le Luc.
-Then, following the signs for Le Luc, take the D558 towards Saint-Tropez and after 40 km you will arrive at your destination.
+Car rental services are conveniently available at the airport terminal, featuring vehicles from Sixt, Avis, and Budget.
+Daily rental rates start from 160 euros, varying based on the car class.
+You can select the option that suits you best and review rental conditions on the rentalcars.com website.
+Once you're behind the wheel, your journey begins.
+Expect to cover approximately 150 kilometers, with an estimated travel time of about 2 hours.
+However, during peak seasons like summer, particularly in August, or on weekends, anticipate potential delays due to traffic congestion.
+From the airport, you'll need to merge onto the D9 highway towards Aix-en-Provence and, before reaching it, transition onto the A8 toll highway towards Nice.
+After approximately 80 kilometers, merge onto the A57 towards Le Luc.
+Then, following signage for Le Luc, take the D558 towards Saint-Tropez, and after about 40 kilometers, you'll reach your destination.

 5) By taxi from Marseille: